AdobeDocs/experience-manager-65.en/help/communities/working-with-qna.md

 * **Max Thumbnail Size**

-  Maximum size (in pixels) of the thumbnail image for inline imag.
+  Maximum size (in pixels) of the thumbnail image for inline image.
 The default value is 800 x 800.

 * **Topics Per Page**